-Appendix 2 includes a plant species list for Mokine Nature Reserve.
+Appendix 1 includes a plant species list for Mokine Nature Reserve.

-Mokine is the third nature Reserve in the York-Northam area on which detailed fauna surveys have been carried out.
+Mokine is the third Nature Reserve in the York-Northam area an which detailed fauna surveys have been carried out.

-Eight species of mammal were recorded.
-Western grey kangaroos (Macropus fuliginosus) were noted as common, while western brush wallabies (M. irma) were more cryptic and were only recorded in the dense understorey of the powderbark woodland.
+Eight species of mammal were recorded (App.
+2).
+Western grey kangaroos (Macropus fuliginosus) were noted as common, while western brush wallabies (M irma) were more cryptic and were only recorded in the dense understorey of the powderbark woodland.
 Only one western pigmy-possum (Cercartetus concinnus) was recorded.
-Although numerous house mice (Mus musculus were recorded, no dunnarts were noted.
-The white-striped mastiff-bat (Tadarida australis) was the only species of bat recorded.
-Two introduced species were seen on Mokine - foxes (Vulpes vulpes) and rabbits (Oryctolagus cuniculus).
+No dunnarts were noted, although numerous house mice (Mus Musculus) were recorded.
+Two other introduced species were also recorded - foxes (Vulpes vulpes) and rabbits (Oryctotagus cuniculus).

-Forty seven species of bird were recorded on Mokine (App.
-4), the majority of these in wandoo-dominated associations.
+Forty-six species of bird were recorded on Mokine (App.
+3), the majority of these in wandoo-dominated associations.

 Fourteen lizard species were noted (App.
-3).
+2).
 The racehorse goanna (Varanus tristis) was common in all areas sampled, including granite outcrops.
 The bungarra (Varanus gouldii) was not sighted.
-The bandy bandy (Vermicella bertholdi) was the only snake recorded during the survey periods, although two other species, the blind snake (Ramphotyphlops australis) and the half-girdled snake (Vermicella semifasciata) have subsequently been recorded.

 Five species of frog were noted (App.
-3).
-This relatively high number is a result of the suitable habitat offered by the fresh seasonal stream which runs through the northern part of the Reserve and the friable soils of the wandoo-dominated woodlands (which provide an ideal habitat for burrowing species).
+2).
+This relatively high number is a result of the suitable habitat offered by the fresh seasonal stream, which runs through the northern part of the Reserve and the friable soils of the wandoo-dominated woodlands (which provide an ideal habitat for burrowing species).

 As with most nature reserves in agricultural areas, particularly in the older well-established districts, Mokine has been used as a supply of timber for fencing, stock-yards, sheds and general housing.
-The only older trees remaining are those which were unsuitable for timber fortunately these usually contain numerous nest hollows.
+The only older trees remaining are those which were unsuitable for timber -fortunately these usually contain numerous nest hollows.

 Although the Reserve is remote from major highways it is still readily accessible to campers and kangaroo shooters.
 Both uses conflict with the purpose of the Reserve - the conservation of flora and fauna.
 The former use is confined to the southern end of the Reserve and is directly associated with ready access from Leaver Road.
-In the past camping has led to rubbish dumping, an activity which has decreased the aesthetic appeal of the area as well as adding nutrients to the soil and thereby encouraging weed invasion.
+In the past camping has led to rubbish dumping, an activity which has decreased the aesthetic appeal of the area is well as adding nutrients to the soil and thereby encouraging weed invasion.
 Furthermore, the inevitable camp fire, particularly during summer and autumn, presents a severe fire hazard.